 - Extra creamy: Add half an avocado or a frozen banana for a richer, creamier texture.

-- Slushie style: Use frozen watermelon chunks and minimal liquid for a thicker consistency you can eat with a spoon.
+- Slushie style: Use frozen watermelon chunks and minimal liquid for a thicker consistency, allowing you to eat it with a spoon.

-- Smoothie bowl: Create a thicker version and serve in a bowl topped with granola, coconut flakes, and fresh fruit for a substantial breakfast option.
+- Smoothie bowl: Create a thicker version and serve it in a bowl, topped with granola, coconut flakes, and fresh fruit, for a substantial breakfast option.

 Diet-Specific Adaptations